Armenia recalls ambassador to Israel over arms sales to Azerbaijan | Law-Order

 Armenia recalls ambassador to Israel over arms sales to Azerbaijan

-Israel's foreign ministry did not immediately respond to a request for comment.
+"Israel attaches importance to our relations with Armenia and sees the Armenian Embassy in Israel as an important tool for promoting those relations for the benefit of both peoples," the foreign ministry said in a statement.
 Asked for details on weapons sales to Azerbaijan, an Israeli defence ministry spokeswoman declined comment.

 According to the Stockholm International Peace Research Institute (SIPRI), a leading conflict and armaments think-tank, Israel provided Azerbaijan with some $825 million in weapons between 2006 and 2019.
 Those exports included drones, loitering munitions, anti-tank missiles, and a surface-to-air missile system, information from SIPRI's Arms Transfers Database showed.